bobfp/yeet-state/README.md

 Yeet is designed for these use cases -- to fill in the gaps in applications that strive for a happy medium between pure component state and pure global state.

+## Basic Concepts

+Yeet is based around creating functions that read from a global store, and write to the global store.

+In order to improve performance, and partition state data, the store is composed of one or more "atoms", which are just simple JavaScript objects.
+When a subscription is created, it's not to the entire store, but to a specific atom.

+Likewise, when the store is written to, the function is only applied to the state inside the specified atom.

 ## Using Yeet

-You will probably want to use the react bindings to interact with a yeet store, but here is a quick example of the low-level API
+You will probably want to use the [React Bindings](https://github.com/bobfp/yeet-react) to interact with a yeet store, but here is a quick example of the low-level API

 `yarn add @bobfp/yeet-state`
 `npm install @bobfp/yeet-state --save`